yiisoft/docs/guide/en/start/forms.md

 ```

-We have obtained validator instance through type-hinting and used it to validate the form.
-Now we need to add validation
+You've obtained validator instance through type-hinting and used it to validate the form.
-rules to `/src/Form/EchoForm.php`:
+Now you need to add validation rules to `/src/Form/EchoForm.php`:

 ```php
 <?php